Bremen

-Bremen (/de/), (Note: Breem or Bräm) officially the City Municipality of Bremen, (Note: Stadtgemeinde Bremen, /de/) is the capital of the German state of the Free Hanseatic City of Bremen (Freie Hansestadt Bremen) a two-city-state consisting of the cities of Bremen and Bremerhaven.
-It is an important port city with about 586,000 inhabitants, the Hanseatic city is the 10th-largest city of Germany and the second-largest city in Northern Germany after Hamburg.
+Bremen (/de/), (Note: Breem or Bräm) officially the City Municipality of Bremen, (Note: Stadtgemeinde Bremen, /de/) is the capital and most populous city of the German state of the Free Hanseatic City of Bremen (Freie Hansestadt Bremen), a two-city-state consisting of the city of Bremen itself, and Bremerhaven.
+An important port city with about 586,000 inhabitants, this Hanseatic city is the 11th-largest city of Germany and the second-largest city in Northern Germany after Hamburg.
 (Note: Berlin is considered part of Eastern Germany.)

 Bremen is the largest city on the River Weser, the longest river flowing entirely in Germany, lying some 60 km upstream from its mouth into the North Sea at Bremerhaven, and is completely surrounded by the state of Lower Saxony.
 Bremen is the centre of the Northwest Metropolitan Region, which also includes the cities of Oldenburg and Bremerhaven, and has a population of around 2.8 million people.
 Bremen is contiguous with the Lower Saxon towns of Delmenhorst, Stuhr, Achim, Weyhe, Schwanewede and Lilienthal.
-There is an exclave of Bremen in Bremerhaven, the "Citybremian Overseas Port Area Bremerhaven" (Stadtbremisches Überseehafengebiet Bremerhaven).
+There is an exclave of Bremen in Bremerhaven, the "City of Bremen Overseas Port Area Bremerhaven" (Stadtbremisches Überseehafengebiet Bremerhaven).
 Bremen is the third-largest city in the Low German dialect area after Hamburg and Dortmund.

 The city traces its origins to a settlement in the early Middle Ages and became the seat of a bishopric in 787.
-During the High Middle Ages, Bremen grew into a flourishing trading center and joined the Hanseatic League in the 13th century, establishing commercial links across Northern Europe.
+During the High Middle Ages, Bremen grew into a flourishing trading centre and joined the Hanseatic League in the 13th century, establishing commercial links across Northern Europe.
 Its autonomy as a free imperial city was recognised within the Holy Roman Empire, and despite periods of conflict, Bremen retained a strong civic identity.
-In later centuries, the city developed into a key hub for shipping and overseas trade, contributing to Germany’s maritime economy.
+In later centuries, the city developed into a key hub for shipping and overseas trade, contributing to Germany's maritime economy.

 Bremen is a major cultural and economic hub of Northern Germany.
 The city hosts a variety of galleries and museums, ranging from historical sculptures to major art museums, such as the Bremen Overseas Museum or the Weserburg.
 The Bremen City Hall and the Bremen Roland form the UNESCO World Heritage Site "Town Hall and Roland on the Marketplace of Bremen".
-Bremen is well-known through the Brothers Grimm's fairy tale "Town Musicians of Bremen", and there is a statue dedicated to it in front of the city hall.
+In 2023, Bremen was named a UNESCO City of Literature, joining UNESCO's Creative Cities Network.
+The city is well-known through the Brothers Grimm's fairy tale "Town Musicians of Bremen", and there is a statue dedicated to it in front of the city hall.
 Bremen's port, together with the port of Bremerhaven at the mouth of the Weser, is the second-largest port in Germany after the Port of Hamburg.
 Bremen Airport lies in the southern borough of Neustadt-Neuenland and is Germany's 12th-busiest airport.